 The views vary, but none are stunning.
 Some rooms look on to an unlovely freeway (they're well soundproofed at least).

-Some look over the plaza towards the Grand Théâtre de Provence or the Conservatoire and some towards the blocks of flats and garden at the back of the hotel (the legendary Mont Sainte Victoire can be glimpsed, albeit in the distance).
+Some look over the plaza towards the Grand Théâtre de Provence or the Conservatoire and some towards the blocks of flats and garden at the back of the hotel (Mont Sainte Victoire can be glimpsed, albeit in the distance).

 The 1,000 square metre / 10,760 square foot Mediterranean garden is planted with the sort of local, "dry" shrubs that thrive in Provence's hot, rain-less summers: oleander, olive trees and lavender.
 Pictured: a view of the garden from the terrace of one of the suites.

-When we visited in spring 2014, just a couple of months after the hotel first opened, it still came across as a little empty and formal: more like a park than a garden.
+It feels a little formal: more like a park than a garden.
 This space is also very overlooked by the surrounding blocks of flats.
 Still, that should change as the plants and shrubs mature.

-We were surprised not to see an outdoor bar - though perhaps it's set up in summer.
-Still more surprising was the absence of an outdoor swimming pool, very odd in a hotel of this category.
+There's an open-air bar-restaurant here in the summer months.
+More surprising was the absence of an outdoor swimming pool, very odd in a hotel of this category.

 The land in this part of Aix is quite hilly and the garden of the Renaissance is one level down from the lobby.
 The 700 square metre / 7,530 square feet business and conference centre opens out on to it via its main reception room, the Salle des Pas Perdus.